|

 Rain, snow, thunder.
 What else can we expect?

-I ran right to the rotisserie chicken and grabbed one for dinner.
-It was so large that it didn't fit into those shaped ones for chickens.
-The butcher wrapped it in plastic wrap for me so I wouldn't drop it on the wat home.
 Later in the day, it started thundering, so loud that I thought that the Ten Commandments were being sent to us again.
 The room exploded with noise and it did that several times during the night.
 Weird weather.
 But a fun experience to write home about.
+It's never too late to be glad that I have a book to read while I wait for the weather to pass over.

 It's Never Too Late